Dosentos/discord_bottachable/README.md

 Discord bot that gathers all links shared in the specified channel and posts them to website

+## Instructions for development
+- When you pull new code, run `pip install -r requirements.txt` if there's new requirements added to project
+- If you install more PIP packages, remember to run `pip freeze > requirements.txt` to save them in requirements
+- If you add more settings in `local_settings.py`, remember to **update local settings example in readme**

 ## Instructions for setting up development environment

 - Install python 3.6.2 (anywhere u like)